 Why is the 8TP series referred to as the first "serious" transistor radio?
 And who referred to it that way?

 Obviously Regency didn't.
-For Regency, and for most collectors today as well, the first "serious" transistor radio was the first transistor radio -- the Regency TR-1.
-Even if its 4-transistor circuit performed more poorly than any tube portable of the day, the TR-1 still was a qualitative break from anything preceeding it.
-And in the 1990s there are more than a few collectors who have paid over $800 for less common examples of the TR-1, and several who have paid over $1000 for the more rare examples such as the pearlescent cabinet models.
+For Regency, and for most collectors today as well, the first "serious" transistor radio was the first transistor radio: the Regency TR-1.
+Even if its 4-transistor circuit performed more poorly than any tube portable of the day, the TR-1 still was a qualitative break from anything preceding it.
+And in the late 1990s there are more than a few collectors who have paid over $800 for less common examples of the TR-1, and several who have paid over $1000 for the more rare examples such as the pearlescent cabinet models.
 No collector on record has paid anywhere near that amount of money for any version of the Raytheon 8TP.

 But at the advent of transistor radios in the mid-'50s, Raytheon was able to brand its lunchbox-sized 8TP series model as the first "serious" transistor radio by virture of the 8TP's performance -- and, by contrast, the Regency TR-1's lack of performance.
 The Raytheon 8TP was the second transistor radio on the market and not the first quite likely because Raytheon took the time to make a quality radio.

 The April and July 1955 issues of Consumer Reports separately put these two radios to the test, and concluded that Raytheon had every reason to call its 8TP the first serious transistor radio.
-The April '55 review of the Regency TR-1 found the $49.95 TR-1 to be a toy-like novelty which didn't come at a toy-like price, and stated that, "[t]he consumer who has been waiting for transistor radios to appear would do well to await further developments before buying."
+The April '55 review of the Regency TR-1 found the $49.95 TR-1 to be "a toy-like novelty which didn't come at a toy-like price", and stated that, "the consumer who has been waiting for transistor radios to appear would do well to await further developments before buying."